 9. Avoid overwhelming your dog with new places and new people.

-You may want to show off your dog after you bring him home.
-However, for your pet’s comfort, minimize his exposure to new people and places until he is well adjusted to you and your family.
+You may want to show off your dog after you bring them home.
+However, for your pet’s comfort, minimize their exposure to new people and places until they are well adjusted to you and your family.

 10. Set clear boundaries.

 Decide on boundaries and enforce them right away.
-If your dog can’t go on the couch or sleep in your bed, don’t let him get away with it just because he’s new to the house.
+If your dog can’t go on the couch or sleep in your bed, don’t let them get away with it just because they are new to the house.

 With these tips, you can make your new dog’s adjustment easy and you’ll feel like you just might be a dog whisperer after all.